morissetcl/morissetcl.github.io/_posts/2019-02-05-activesupport-notification.md

 categories:
 ---

-Well, It’s monday at work, you just grabbed your cup of coffee, check your email, chilling on your favorite Reddit’s sub..suddainly your Product Owner come and she’s wondering why your website is so slow.
+Well, It’s monday at work, you just grabbed your cup of coffee, checking your email, chilling on your favorite Reddit’s sub..suddainly your Product Owner come and she’s wondering why your website is so slow.
 Damn, you reorder you priorities and you ‘re wondering how to know what request are painly slow.

 Hopefully you find out few weeks ago ActiveSupport::Notifications.
 After realizing that this wonderful Rails tools can allow you to monitoring and get metrics about your app you decided to implement it.